loulai/search-engine-implementation/README.md

  - displays search results in a browser window
  - allows navigation to documents

-The final result looks like:
+The final search page looks like:
 ![search page](./search-page.png)

+And the file display looks like:
 ![search file page](./search-file-page.png)

 The actual search mechanism of the code is three parts: